kelomo2502/AWS-load-balancer-and-auto-scaling-group/README.md

 - In the quickstart section choose your vm distro AMI option(ubuntu, amazon-linux etc)
 - Choose the instance type as t2-micro
 - Create a name for login key pair and click create new key
-- In the network setting, select your subnets
+- In the network setting, select your public subnets
-- Select security group
+- Select security group but ensure that the security allows access to all inbound and outbound traffic types
+-
 -